-Dispute over new holiday homes: Reichenbach stems in turmoil!
+Dispute over new holiday homes: Reichenbach-Steegen in turmoil!

 Kaiserslautern: Dispute over holiday homes in Reichenbach-Steegen; Residents concerned about nature and tourism effect.
 Updates 2026.

-Dispute over new holiday homes: Reichenbach stems in turmoil!
+Dispute over new holiday homes: Reichenbach-Steegen in turmoil!

 In Reichenbach-Steegen, a planned construction project is causing lively discussions among residents.
 Six to eight new holiday cabins and an outbuilding are planned, which are to be built by the Landau company La Pampa.
 The local mayor Kathrin Wolf, who is committed to redesigning the Wildfrauenloch, sees an opportunity for a positive tourism effect here, in keeping with the development of the region.

-The municipality is currently under pressure because the first reports on the construction skills of the holiday homes are in the works.
-The results are expected for spring 2026, and the construction period depends largely on these results.
-In any case, the critics of the project are concerned about possible environmental consequences and the question of whether the new holiday apartments can actually benefit from tourism.
-SWR reports that a group of interests called “Fockenberg-Limbach Ferienhäuser” was founded to protest the plans.
+The community is currently under pressure as the first reports on the buildability of the holiday homes are in progress.
+The results are expected in spring 2026 and the construction period depends significantly on these results.
+In any case, critics of the project are concerned about possible environmental consequences and the question of whether the new holiday apartments can actually be of benefit to tourism.
+SWR reports that an interest group called “Fockenberg-Limbach Ferienhäuser” was founded to protest against the plans.

 The reactions from the community